RyanMonkey/sdonate-docs/configuration/addserver.rst

 ===================

 .. note::
     If you are adding a Minecraft or Garry's Mod make sure you have followed the instructions to install the relevant addon.
+If you're adding a CS:GO, TF2 or L4D2 server and want to use expiring commands you will need to install the Sourcemod plugin also.

 To add a server, open the SDonate admin dashboard, then go to the "Package Manager", then click the "Add Server" button.
 Select the game your server is for, then change the following settings: